MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/SetupAndAdministration/walkthrough-configuring-ui-for-the-order-processor-profile.md

 -   Reusing UI customization for the Order Processor profile in other databases

  You perform configuration of other parts of the user interface, such as FastTabs and columns, just as described for ribbons and FactBoxes in this walkthrough.
-For more information, see [\($ S\_PERSONALIZATION Personalize the User Interface $\)](../SetupAndAdministration/-$-s_personalization-personalize-the-user-interface-$-.md).
+For more information, see PERSONALIZATION Personalize the User Interface.

 ## Prerequisites
  To complete this walkthrough, you will need: